maxammann/maplibre-architecture/Android-debugging-with-remote-GDB.md

 3. Run `adb shell run-as com.mapbox.mapboxgl.testapp /data/data/com.mapbox.mapboxgl.testapp/lib/gdbserver.so +debug-pipe --attach 31834`.
 Replace `31834` with the process ID from earlier.
 _(You will need to do this each time you restart the app as the PID will change)_

+If you get the error `` then you have a version of Android not compatible with `adb run-as`.
+See [this page] for information.
+It appears to affect Android updates in 4.2.2, 4.3, 5.0, 5.1.1.
+Workaround appears to be to load a fresh image.

 You should see:
 `Attached; pid = 31834
 Listening on sockaddr socket debug-socket`